-Chris Kibler enters his fourth season as head coach of the Hiram College men's basketball program in 2017-18.
+Chris Kibler enters his sixth season as head coach of the Hiram College men's basketball program in 2019-20.
 Kibler also served as a Assistant Coach for the Terriers for three seasons, from 2010-13.

-In just his first two seasons, Kibler has put Hiram on the map in one of the toughest conferences in all of Division III.
+In just his first two seasons, Kibler put Hiram on the map in one of the toughest conferences in all of Division III.
 He has led the Terriers to a 30-22 (.577) in his first two seasons and back-to-back season sweeps of Wittenberg.

 In 2015-16, Kibler led Hiram to its best season since 1972-73, posting a 19-8 record and the program's best finish of third in the NCAC.
-In addition, the Terriers posted a 95-87 win over Kenyon for the program's first NCAC Tournament victory.
+In addition, the Terriers earned their first national and regional ranking, beat No. 4 Ohio Wesleyan and posted a 95-87 win over Kenyon for the program's first NCAC Tournament victory.
 For his efforts, Kibler was tabbed as NCAC Coach of the Year.

 Kibler led the Terriers to a 11-14 overall record in his first season in 2014-15.
 The season included the best start for the program in 40 years and the first season sweep of Wittenberg in program history.